Building skills in developing

 - Dave Ragan, Manager, Training & Documentation, Beckman Coulter, Inc.

-- Taryn Tennant, Senior Human Resources Manager, Kareo
+- Taryn Tennant, former Senior Human Resources Manager, Kareo

 - Karen Wales, Vice President, Learning Development, ISC Technology, Inc.